 Cardiac rehab includes exercise training, education on heart healthy living, and counseling to reduce stress and help you return to an active life.
 Your doctor can tell you where to find a cardiac rehab program near your home.

 As with any procedure involving the heart, complications can sometimes be fatal.
-However, this is rare with coronary angioplasty.
+However, this is rare with PCI.
 Less than 2 percent of people die during the procedure.

 The risk of complications is higher in:

-When a stent (small mesh tube) isn't used during angioplasty, 30 percent of people have restenosis.
+When a stent (small mesh tube) isn't used during PCI, 30 percent of people have restenosis.
 When a stent is used, 15 percent of people have restenosis.

 Stents coated with medicine (drug-eluting stents) reduce the growth of scar tissue around the stent.
 These stents further reduce the risk of restenosis.
 When these stents are used, about 10 percent of people have restenosis.

 Other treatments, such as radiation, can help prevent tissue growth within a stent.
 For this procedure, a wire is put through a catheter to where the stent is placed.
 The wire releases radiation to stop any tissue growth that may block the artery.

 Studies suggest that there's a higher risk of blood clots forming in medicine-coated stents compared with bare metal stents.
 However, no firm evidence shows that these stents increase the chance of having a heart attack or dying if used as recommended.
 Researchers continue to study medicine-coated stents.